Skip to main content

 • Spouses or same-gender domestic partners of the above community members

-The University has partnered with PayFlex, a major processor of commuter benefits, to administer our pre-tax Commuter Transit and Parking programs (the campus parking programs administered by Transportation & Parking Services are not included).
+The University has partnered with Inspira, a major processor of commuter benefits, to administer our pre-tax Commuter Transit and Parking programs (the campus parking programs administered by Transportation & Parking Services are not included).

-If you want to place a new order or change an existing order, you must log into www.payflex.com before the monthly cutoff date (5th of each month) and shut off your deduction.
+If you want to place a new order or change an existing order, you must log into mybenefits.inspirafinancial.com/ before the monthly cutoff date (5th of each month) and shut off your deduction.
 If you do not place or update your order before the cutoff date you will receive your transit benefit for one more month.
 No refunds or adjustments can be provided.

 Learn more about membership at Fitness Formula Clubs and the Lake Shore Field House: